blackluv/video-share-vod/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Conversion queue, cron and settings for load control

+= 1.3.1 =
+* Embed code with download links and permissions

 = 1.2.4 =
 * TV Shows custom post type allows managing TV shows.
 Videos can be assigned as episode to TV Show playlists.

 = 1.2.3 =
 * VideoJS Google IMA Support: ad requests to  DoubleClick for Publishers (DFP), the Google AdSense network for Video (AFV) or Games (AFG) or any VAST-compliant ad server